XNLFutureTechnologies/R36_RTL8188FU/README.md

+# NOTE: DON'T USE THIS FORK YET!
+I'm currently working on it, preparing it etc!

 RTL8188FU driver for Linux kernel 4.15.x ~ 6.7.x (Linux Mint, Ubuntu or Debian Derivatives)

 info: rtl8188fu support added to rtl8xxxu module of Linux kernel with version 6.2.